jamlib/audioc/README.md

 To skip processing a child directory, include ` - ` in its name.
 Such as: `Grateful Dead - UNORGANIZED`

-### Convert (-convert V0 OR -convert 320)

-Convert other audio formats to MP3 using `libmp3lame` encoding and either V0 (variable 256kbps) or 320
-(constant 320kbps) bitrate.

-To skip converting FLAC audio, include ` - FLAC` at the end of the album folder name.
+### Fast (-fast)

+Skips album folder if starts with year without touching any of the individual audio files.

 ### Force (-force)

-By default, if the album or live performance folder name looks good (includes a full date or year), then the individual audio files are not processed.
-This greatly improves performance.

-Using `-force` processes each audio file regardless of the above folder name check.
+Processes each audio file regardless of whether or not the path info matches tag info.

 ### Write (-write)